andrew/ultimate-awesome/README.md

 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
 - [security-apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
 - [awesome-critical-tech-reading-list](https://github.com/chobeat/awesome-critical-tech-reading-list) - A reading list for the modern critical programmer .
+- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
 - [awesome-collision-detection](https://github.com/jslee02/awesome-collision-detection) - :sunglasses: A curated list of awesome collision detection libraries and resources.
+- [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
 - [awesome-automotive](https://github.com/Marcin214/awesome-automotive) - A curated list of delightful and free automotive engineering resources, looking for contributors ❗.
 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-high-performance-computing](https://github.com/trevor-vincent/awesome-high-performance-computing) - A curated list of awesome high performance computing resources.
-- [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - (TPAMI 2024) A Survey on Open Vocabulary Learning.
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
-- [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.